flightlessphotos/flightlessphotos.github.io/pages/sports.md

 ---
 layout: page
-title: Sports Photography
+title: Sports Portraits
-permalink: /sports
+permalink: /portraits/sports
 ---

 You have put in the work.
 Hours of practice...
 No, Days.
 Weeks?
 Years!